 Yes!
 Here's some information on our integration with Jenkins.

 Yes, you can import test cases from Microsoft Excel, CSV files, or from other TM4J instances using the importing wizard.

-TM4J Cloud does not provide gadgets for the Jira dashboard at this time, but this feature is on our feature backlog.
+TM4J Cloud does not support JQL functions at this time, but this feature is on our feature backlog for 2020.